pudly/schmopera-hugo/content/articles/il-postino.md

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1574136785/media/2019/11/VAOperaIlPostino-0483_ophosy.jpg){{% /md %}}

-<figcaption>_Il Postino_, Virginia Opera, 2019.
+<figcaption>Il Postino, Virginia Opera, 2019.
 Ben Schill Photography courtesy of Virginia Opera.</figcaption>
 </figure>

 The staging is embellished with three additional women, appearing first during Beatrice's first aria, who move silently about the set, weaving in and out of the (all-male) chorus, their movements often follow the steps of a sensual tango, and as the opera goes on their purpose becomes increasingly unclear.
 Are they lines of poetry?
 Or perhaps muses to inspire the young postman?
 Are they the spirits of his island home?